MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 You're a software developer working for a consulting firm.
 Your clients need help consolidating duplicate code logic.
 Your goal is to improve code maintainability while preserving the existing functionality.
 You're assigned to the following app:

-- E-commerce orders and returns: This app is an E-commerce Orders and Returns system that processes customer orders and handles product returns.
-Duplicate code is present in order validation, shipping calculation, and error handling.
+- E-commerce orders and returns: This app is an E-commerce orders and returns system that processes customer orders and handles product returns.

 This exercise includes the following tasks:

 1. Review the E-commerce orders and returns codebase.
-1. Identify duplicate code using GitHub Copilot Chat (Ask Mode).
+1. Identify duplicate code using GitHub Copilot Chat (Ask mode).
-1. Consolidate duplicate logic using GitHub Copilot Chat (Agent Mode).
+1. Consolidate duplicate logic using GitHub Copilot Chat (Agent mode).
 1. Test the refactored E-commerce orders and returns code.

 ### Review the E-commerce orders and returns codebase

-The first step in any refactoring effort is to ensure that you understand the existing codebase and the types of duplicate code that need to be consolidated.
+The first step in any refactoring effort is to ensure that you understand the existing codebase.
+It's important to understand the code structure, the business logic, and the results generated when the code runs.

-In this task, you'll open the E-commerce order and return processing project and analyze the various duplicate code patterns that exist across multiple files and architectural layers.
+In this task, you'll open the E-commerce order and return processing project, scan for duplicate code patterns, and test the code.

 Use the following steps to complete this task:

 1. Open the ECommerceOrderAndReturn project folder in Visual Studio Code.

     Take a moment to explore the project structure.
-Notice that the codebase has been enhanced to represent a more realistic e-commerce application with multiple architectural layers including Models, Services, Security, and Configuration.
+Notice that the codebase includes multiple architectural layers including Models, Services, Security, and Configuration.

 1. Examine the main processing classes.